Amsterdam: Metropolitan area

 "Amsterdam" is usually understood to refer to the municipality of Amsterdam.
 Colloquially, some areas within the municipality, such as the town of Durgerdam, may not be considered part of Amsterdam.

 Statistics Netherlands uses three other definitions of Amsterdam: metropolitan agglomeration Amsterdam (Grootstedelijke Agglomeratie Amsterdam, not to be confused with Grootstedelijk Gebied Amsterdam, a synonym of Groot Amsterdam), Greater Amsterdam (Groot Amsterdam, a COROP region) and the urban region Amsterdam (Stadsgewest Amsterdam).
 The Amsterdam Department for Research and Statistics uses a fourth conurbation, namely the Stadsregio Amsterdam ('City Region of Amsterdam').
 The city region is similar to Greater Amsterdam but includes the municipalities of Zaanstad and Wormerland.

 The smallest of these areas is the municipality of Amsterdam with a population of about 870,000 in 2021.
 The larger conurbation had a population of over one million.
 It includes the municipalities of Zaanstad, Wormerland, Oostzaan, Diemen, and Amstelveen only, as well as the municipality of Amsterdam.
 Greater Amsterdam includes 15 municipalities and had a population of 1,400,000 in 2021.
 Though much larger in area, the population of this area is only slightly larger, because the definition excludes the relatively populous municipality of Zaanstad.
-The largest area by population, the Metropolitan Region Amsterdam (Dutch: Metropoolregio Amsterdam), has a population of 2,33 million.
+The largest area by population, the Metropolitan Region Amsterdam (Dutch: Metropoolregio Amsterdam), had a population of 2.33 million in 2013.
 It includes for instance Zaanstad, Wormerland, Muiden, Abcoude, Haarlem, Almere and Lelystad but excludes Graft-De Rijp.
-Amsterdam is part of the conglomerate metropolitan area Randstad, with a total population of 6,659,300 inhabitants.
+Amsterdam is part of the conglomerate metropolitan area Randstad, with a total population of 6,659,300 inhabitants in 2008.

 Of these various metropolitan area configurations, only the Stadsregio Amsterdam (City Region of Amsterdam) has a formal governmental status.
 Its responsibilities include regional spatial planning and metropolitan public transport concessions.